 How long does the cremation process last in a crematory?

 The duration of the cremation process in a crematory can vary depending on several factors, including the size and weight of the body, the type of cremation equipment used, and the specific protocols followed by the crematory.
+Some crematories are more efficient than other crematories, so it takes less time for the cremation process.
 On average, the cremation process typically takes anywhere from 1.5 to 3 hours.
 However, it's important to note that this is an estimate and the actual duration may vary.
 Some cremations may be completed in a shorter period of time, while others, particularly for larger individuals, may take longer.
 It's best to consult with the specific crematory for more precise information regarding their processes and estimated timeframes.

 What happens to the ashes after someone is cremated in Ohio?

 In Ohio, the handling and disposition of cremated remains, or ashes, are governed by state laws and regulations.
 Generally, there are several options for the final disposition of ashes after someone is cremated in Ohio:

 It's worth noting that Ohio law does not mandate the specific method of disposition but rather provides options for families to choose from.
 It is advisable to consult with a funeral director or crematory in Ohio for more detailed information and guidance regarding the handling and final disposition of ashes in accordance with state and local regulations.